 See Section 3.1.4.5 for pressure Zone Group assignments.

-Relief fans shall be lead/lag alternated per Section 5.1.15.3.
+[DELETE]Relief fans shall be lead/lag alternated per Section 5.1.15.3.

-All operating relief fans that serve a pressure zone shall be grouped and controlled as if they were one system, running at the same speed when enabled and using the same control loop, even if they are associated with different AHUs.
+[DELETE]All operating relief fans that serve a pressure zone shall be grouped and controlled as if they were one system, running at the same speed when enabled and using the same control loop, even if they are associated with different AHUs.

 A relief fan shall be enabled when its associated supply fan is proven on, and shall be disabled otherwise.